Length: 3 min 50 sec (768 words)

 The bags we present to you are designed and handmade by the architect Maria Mavroudi using Cork and leather of exceptional quality.

 Their unique contemporary design allows them to change shape and adapt to each need by taking advantage of cork fabrics unique properties.
+They are the most stylish convertible handbags.

-A bag that changes shape during the day (backpack, tote, handbag, shoulder-bag) becomes useful for many different applications like shopping, going to work, a walk or the yoga class as well, always complying to the highest standards of contemporary aesthetics.
+A bag that changes shape during the day (backpack, tote, handbag, shoulder-bag) becomes useful for many different applications like shopping, going to work, a walk or yoga class as well, always complying to the highest standards of contemporary aesthetics.

 Find some unique cork fabric bags (backpacks or totes, you decide) here.